MatanYadaev/laravel-eloquent-spatial/API.md

 ]);

 echo $geometryCollection->getGeometries()[1]->latitude; // 180
-// can also access as an array: echo $geometryCollection[1]->latitude; // 180
+// or access as an array:
+echo $geometryCollection[1]->latitude; // 180
 ```